Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Conversions for Probability Distributions: Non-Asymptotic Setting

 \subsection{Majorization Conversion}

 \Label{sec:majorization}

-In order to relax the condition for conversion, we introduce the concept of majorization.
-For a probability distribution $P$ on a finite set $\mathcal{X}$, let $P^{\downarrow}$ be a sequence $\{P^{\downarrow}_i\}_{i=1}^{|\mathcal{X}|}$ where $|\mathcal{X}|$ represents the cardinality of the set $\mathcal{X}$ and $P^{\downarrow}_i$ is the $i$-th element of $\{P(x)\}_{x\in\mathcal{X}}$ sorted in decreasing order for $1\le i\le|\mathcal{X}|$.
-When probability distributions $P$ and $Q$ satisfy $\sum_{i=1}^lP^{\downarrow}_i \le \sum_{i=1}^lQ^{\downarrow}_i$ for any $l$, it is said that $P$ is majorized by $Q$ and written as $P\prec Q$.
+In order to relax the condition for the deterministic conversion, we introduce the concept of a majorization conversion.
+For a probability distribution $P$ on a finite set $\mathcal{X}$, let $P^{\downarrow}=\{P^{\downarrow}_i\}_{i=1}^{\infty}$ be a probability distribution on the set $\N$ of natural numbers where $|\mathcal{X}|$ represents the cardinality of the set $\mathcal{X}$ and $P^{\downarrow}_i$ is the $i$-th largest element of $\{P(x)\}_{x\in\mathcal{X}}$ for $1\le i\le|\mathcal{X}|$ and $0$ for $i>|\mathcal{X}|$.
+When probability distributions $P$ and $Q$ satisfy $\sum_{i=1}^lP^{\downarrow}_i \le \sum_{i=1}^lQ^{\downarrow}_i$ for any $l\in\N$, it is said that $P$ is majorized by $Q$ and written as $P\prec Q$.
 Here, we note that the sets where $P$ and $Q$ are defined do not necessarily coincide with each other, and the majorization relation is a partial order on a set of probability distributions on finite sets \cite{MO79,Arn86}.
-When $P\prec P'$, we call the conversion from $P$ to $P'$ a majorization conversion.
-Majorization conversions have an operational meaning in quantum settings as we will see in Section 5.
-We give two important remarks on the majorization.
-The first one is that the majorization relation $P\prec W(P)$ holds for a probability distribution $P$ on a finite set $\mathcal{X}$ and a map $W:\mathcal{X}\to\mathcal{Y}$.
-This fact means that a deterministic conversion is a kind of majorization conversions and derives the following relations
+Then a map $W'$ from the set of probability distributions on $\mathcal{X}$ to that on $\mathcal{Y}$ is called a majorization conversion if it satisfies $P\prec W'(P)$ for any probability distribution $P$ on $\mathcal{X}$\footnote{ We note that a majorization conversion is a generalization of deterministic conversion that prohibits a probabilistic mixture such as a doubly stochastic map.
+This is because a doubly stochastic map is NOT a majorization conversion in general as follows.
+The input distribution is majorized by the output distribution in a majorization conversion while the output distribution is majorized by the input distribution in a doubly stochastic map. }.

+Majorization conversions have an operational meaning in secret correlation manipulation \cite{CP02}.
+In the setting, two parties secretly have a copy of a random variable distributed according to a probability distribution $P$ in the beginning and wish to generate a random variable distributed according to another one $Q$ without leaking any information about the generated random variable to an adversary.
+When they are allowed to use unlimited public communication, they can succeed at the above task with certainty if and only if $P$ is majorized by $Q$.
+Majorization conversions have an operational meaning also in quantum settings as we will see in Section \ref{sec:quantum}.